List of articles № 7

 Dogs that drape a blanket over a person are expressing deep‑rooted instinctual drives.
 The primary motive is a nesting impulse inherited from ancestors that built dens for safety and thermoregulation.
 By covering a familiar individual, the animal recreates a protected microenvironment, reinforcing the bond that defines the pack hierarchy..
 Date latest changes: 2025-10-02 00:59

-Instruction: what to do if a dog has eaten a sock.
+Instruction: what to do if a dog's heat cycle begins.

-Instruction: what to do if a dog is afraid to walk on tile or laminate flooring.
+Instruction: what to do if a dog sleeps too much.